sematext/docs/docs/dashboards/bar-pie-donut-chart.md

 You can configure these charts either during their initial creation or afterward by clicking on the three dots that appear on hover and selecting 'Edit Component'.

 - Choose All Apps or a specific App that you want to fetch data from.
-- Choose one or more metrics metric
+- Choose one or more metric
 - Enter optional parameters such as:
   - [Transformation](https://sematext.com/docs/dashboards/chart-builder/#transformation)
   - [Filter By](https://sematext.com/docs/dashboards/chart-builder/#filter-by)